Do you really know how strategic the role of Google Search Console is in ensuring webmasters their website is running effectively?

 In order to use this tool, you must be logged into your Google account before visiting Webmaster Tools.
 From there you’ll need to submit your website’s URL in order to add your site.

-Afterwards, it’ll ask you to verify that you’re the website owner through certain methods.
+Afterward, it’ll ask you to verify that you’re the website owner through certain methods.
 These methods include uploading an HTML verification file to your website’s root folder, adding an HTML tag on your homepage, using Google Analytics and detailing the domain name provider of your website.

 Google Search Dashboard